obraunsdorf/playbook-creator/README.md

   * send email (without registration): <pbc-users@freelists.org>
   * subscribe for new messages/announcements: <http://www.freelists.org/list/pbc-users>

+**I'm looking for developers who can help out on PBC.
+Any help is welcome.
+Please see the section `How to contribute to PBC` at the bottom.**

 ## How to install PBC
   * **On Windows**
   Download the latest release of Playbook Creator for Windows at https://github.com/obraunsdorf/playbook-creator/releases.